Canine Dialogue Dynamics

 We Focus on What Feels Good

 Many reactive dogs live in a state of constant arousal.
 The CDD Method helps bring them into a calmer, more regulated emotional state by focusing on activities that feel safe, satisfying, and grounding.
-We build up the dog’s emotional reserves before asking them to stretch.
+Because we build up the dog’s emotional reserves before asking them to stretch.

 We Build a Bridge, Not a Barrier